marionettejs/backbone.syphon/readme.md

 * Ability to register Input Readers for elements other than `<input>`
 * An `<input>` element with no `type` attribute will be treated as a `text` input
+* Ignore elements of type "submit", "button" and "reset"

 ### v0.1.0